 For some beautiful beaches to add to your itinerary, check out my list of the best dog-friendly beaches in NSW.
 I put this list together after road tripping up and down the coast and visit dozens of beaches with my pup.
 Best of all, all of the beaches I’ve included allow dogs off-leash all day long, with no time restrictions to worry about.

 2. Head Out Hiking

-For starters, check out the hiking options available inside state forests.
+A great place to start, is by checking out the hiking options available inside nearby state forests.
 Did you know that dogs are permitted inside all NSW state forests?
-At Coffs Harbour, head to the Sealy Lookout in the Orara East State Forest, then complete one of the nearby hikes.
-Closer to Sydney, head to Strickland State Forest for a number of popular walks.